Notes on Milnor-Witt K-theory: Introduction

 Moreover, Milnor had the brilliant insight of relating his new K-theory ring to two apparently unconnected classical invariants: Galois cohomology of $K$ with coefficients in the $2$-torsion ring $\ZZ/2$, and the graded algebra associated with the fundamental ideal of the Witt ring of $K$.
 One motivation came from the theory of characteristic classes \cite{MilSta}\footnote{Recall that this book is based on Milnor's 1957 lectures!}, and in particular from the so-called Stiefel-Whitney classes $w_n(\xi) \in H^n(X,\ZZ/2)$ of a real vector bundle $\xi$ over a smooth manifold $X$.
 Among the inspirations of Milnor was a very short note \cite{Delz} of Delzant defining an algebraic analogue of these classes, for a field of characteristic not $2$:

 where $\GW(K)$ is the Grothendieck group of quadratic $K$-vector spaces\footnote{Though Delzant was obviously inspired by the Witt ring introduced in \cite{Witt}, this is the first occurrence of $\GW(K)$ in the literature.
-See \ref{df:GW} more generally.} and the right hand-side is the $\ZZ/2$-cohomology of the absolute Galois group of $K$, or equivalently the \'etale $\ZZ/2$-cohomology of $\Spec(K)$.
+See \ref{df:GW} more generally.} and the right-hand side is the $\ZZ/2$-cohomology of the absolute Galois group of $K$, or equivalently the \'etale $\ZZ/2$-cohomology of $\Spec(K)$.

 Milnor remarks that Delzant's Stiefel-Whitney classes factorize through his K-groups modulo $2$, thus obtaining a factorization of $w_n^D$ as: